mYstoRi/Monumenta_RP_Renamer/README.md

 	No specific rules. (!!)

+### Folder Structure (WIP)
+For the ease of access for third party apps, the folders are structured more systematically.

+For items on the API, folders are sorted by:
+1. Region
+2. Tier
+3. Location

+Each layer will have a `misc` category to store everything that is missing that particular label.

+Textures that are not on the api is now in a separate folder `nonapi` under `cit`.

 ### Folder Naming Scheme: (WIP)
 1. general rule: follow the plain.display.Name nbt tag of the item, converted.
 2. cooldown consumables: ignore the cooldown files and follow the general rule.